-I love Christmas cookies!!
+I love simple Christmas cookies!!
 That is the biggest understatement of the year for me!
-My favorites are the beautiful, detailed, super creative and original ones.
+My favorites are the beautiful, detailed, super creative and original Christmas Cookies.
 But honestly, who has time during the holidays to make “all” beautiful, detailed, super creative and original cookies?
 I don’t!
-So my holiday helpers are the filler cookies you can add to a platter, a gift or an order so your star cookies will stand out and you won’t be chained to your icing bags for a week.
+So my holiday helpers are the filler cookies you can add to a platter, a gift or order so your star cookies will stand out and you won’t be chained to your icing bags for a week.
 The filler cookies are like Santa’s little helpers.
-They are quick, simple and super cute and they will add character to any gift.
+They are quick, simple and super cute and they will add character to any set of cookies.

 Holly, trees and stockings cookies are some of my favorite fillers for Christmas.
 They are really fast and fun.
 Here is how I make mine:

 Supplies for Simple Christmas Cookies:

 Aqua icing – flood and outline consistency (I mixed two drops Sky blue to one part leaf green)

 Red Candy Beads

 - With a #2 tip outline the berries with red.

 - With another #2 tip outline the leaf with aqua.

 - With a #3 tip fill one berry with red.
 You don’t want to do all of them at the same time because they will run together and look like one big berry.
 So be patient so it will look like 3 individual berries.
 It is worth it trust me.